kristinaleilani/kristinaleilani.github.io/_pages/teachingoutreach.md

 **Research mentor**
 <p>&nbsp;</p>

-* Currently mentoring six undergraduates on a collaborative research project on coral adaptation.
-I am training students in all research skills- including genetics lab procedures, sequencing pipelines, population genetics analyses in R, and scientific writing.
-All students will be co-authors the resulting manuscript.
+* Currently mentoring six undergraduate students in a collaborative research project on coral adaptation.
+I train my students in all research skills- including genetics lab procedures, sequencing pipelines, population genetics analyses in R, and scientific writing- with the intent that all students will be co-authors of the resulting manuscript.

-* Mentored two undergraduate interns from the University of the Virgin Islands from May-August 2021 at The Nature Conservancy in St. Croix, USVI.
-Each intern project conducted an individual summer research projects on coral restoration from experimental design to statistical analysis, and resulted in a final paper and presentation.
+* Mentored two undergraduate interns from the University of the Virgin Islands from May-July 2021 at The Nature Conservancy in St. Croix, USVI.
+Each intern conducted an individual summer research project on coral restoration.
+Projects encompassed the full research experience- from experimental design to statistical analysis- and resulted in a final paper and presentation.

 <p>&nbsp;</p>